brodieG/fansi/DEVNOTES.md

 ## Todo

+* Add prop spacing to HTML
+* Expand is also not quite the right name, e.g. with "\033[31m\033[mA" the result is "A", so normalize is closer to being right.
+The problem with normalize is that we guarantee that two different strings will compare equal once normalized, always.
+So we lock ourselves into the order in which things are done.
+Why did we not think this was a normalization?
 * Check double warnings in all functions doing the two pass reading.
 * How do we currently handle styles across elements?
     * We don't.  `strwrap` carries the style within one single character